 He and Cassandra tracked the two sound sources like this for over an hour.
 Then he stood to his full height and stretched.
 He took off the headset and hung it on the peg, and patted Cassandra on the shoulder before climbing up to the control room.

 “Shakes and the Grackle are already far off and moving further out of range.
 I can no longer estimate distance on the sonar,” said Hemi.
-“What is the end-game in this maneuver?”
+“What is the end game in this maneuver?”
 Shakes cannot run forever.”

 “Well, hopefully that fuckin’ pursuing sub realizes they are on the wrong target at a good distance away from us.
 Then, presumably, they will leave off chasing Shakes and turn around to try to reacquire us here where they lost us.
 We will, of course, be long gone by then.”